elizabethgarza/case-restoration/README.md

 #TODOs

-- on branch 'training-script'
-  - add 'features.py'
-  - add 'case.py'
-  - create a new file, titled 'train.py' and start drafting the architecture of this script.

 - on branch 'evaluation-script'
+  - study KG's utils script.
+  - write an evaluation script that calculates baseline accuracy and token accuracy and anything else.

+- on branch 'optimize-split-script'
+  - insert time.time() functions to figure out which line is taking so long.

+- on branch 'experiment run-through'
+  - run through one version of the experiment

+- on branch 'README'
+  - write everything up.